IFS and The Never Again Team - Anticipatory Scouts

 Hello everyone,

 Today, I want to talk about our anticipatory scouts, the NEVER AGAIN team.
-The video about these prevention managers from an IFS perspective is 10 minutes long.
-Then my parts and I wanted to share more about these from different lenses - particularly, polyvagal - fawn trauma response, culture/society and power dynamics, unmasking whether it be Autism/neurodiveregence or from these parts, in community - finding safe enough community - noticing our co-created relationship dynamc, where do I encourage other's Never Again team, askinginside how can I be an ally to those who aren't safe enough to be able to unmask/let go of these Scouts.
+This term comes from Act 4 of the Shame Cycle by Martha Sweezy https://marthasweezy.com/The video about these prevention managers from an IFS perspective is 10 minutes long.
+Then my parts and I wanted to share more about these from different lenses - particularly, around IFS and polyvagal - fawn trauma response, culture/society and power dynamics, unmasking whether it be Autism/neurodivergence in community - finding safe enough community - noticing our co-created relationship dynamc, where do I encourage other's Never Again team, asking inside how can I be an ally to those who aren't safe enough to be able to unmask/let go of these Scouts.
 Finally, some opportunities to practice with that wonderful Self of yours, updating your Never Again Team and taking baby experiments with safe enough people.
 So the next 15 minutes are not strictly IFS as clearly these parts have an activist agenda!
 I've closed with a poem that some of my parts love and some don't.
 What do you and your parts find?!
 So....
 What are these preventative managers, the Never Again Team, the Anticipatory Scouts?
+These are parts that help protect the system by 'scouting' for potential threats, often by worrying or pre-emptively managing future events.
+They are hypervigliant and try and avoid danger or discomfort by controlling situations before they arise.

 These proactive managers, according to Martha Sweezy, protect us from feeling shamed, criticised, and judged.
 They help us exile those awful feelings of not being good enough, worthless, or ashamed.
 Our exiles who have taken on the mistaken belief that we’re not ok, they’ve taken on those burdens.